Economic and Political Overview

 Executive Power

-Executive power is exercised by the government.
+Executive power in Ghana is exercised by the government.
 The President of Ghana is both head of state and head of government.
-Their term length is four years and can only be renewed once.
-The president appoints the vice president and ministers; however, at least half of them must come from the Parliament.
+The President’s term is four years and can be renewed only once (a maximum of two terms).
+The President appoints the Vice President and the ministers; however, at least one-third of the ministers must come from Parliament.

 Legislative Power

-Legislative power is vested in the Parliament.
-The Parliament of Ghana bears similarities with the British Parliament and its members are elected through simple majority (or First Past the Post) voting system.
-Ghana is divided into 275 constituencies each electing one member of the parliament.
+Legislative power in Ghana is vested in Parliament, which is a unicameral body.
+The Parliament of Ghana bears similarities to the British Parliament, and its members are elected through the First Past the Post (FPTP) voting system.
+Ghana is divided into 276 constituencies, with each constituency electing one Member of Parliament.
 Members serve four-year terms.

 Indicator of Freedom of the Press